BCODMO/biogeoscapes/2020-02-05-newsletter-2.md

 to discuss results is planned for May 14-17, 2020.

-- A series of EU participants at the 2018 WHOI BioGeoSCAPES workshop (Alessandro Tagliabue, Ingrid Obernoster, Daniele Iudicone, Chris Bowler, Yeala Shaked and Martha Gledhill) submitted a EU-COST action proposal with multiple EU partners, entitled "Cells to SeaSCAPES:
+- A series of EU participants at the 2018 WHOI BioGeoSCAPES workshop (Martha Gledhill, Alessandro Tagliabue, Ingrid Obernoster, Daniele Iudicone, Chris Bowler, and Yeala Shaked) submitted a EU-COST action proposal with multiple EU partners, entitled "Cells to SeaSCAPES:
 Nutrient regulation of Ocean Metabolism" in the fall 2019, to develop an EU wide BioGeoSCAPES network, outlining protocols and planning